kevba/blog/content/posts/docker-bridges.md

 To setup a docker bridged network, two things need to be done.
 First a bridge must be created.
 If you're using networkd this is fairly easy.

 ### Setting up the bridge
 First create a file called `br0.netdev`.
-This file basically creates a new interface called `br0`.
+This file creates a new interface called `br0`.

 ```
 [NetDev]